[wpml_language_switcher flags=1 native=1 translated=2][/wpml_language_switcher]

 The main difference between how one would look for a listening device vs. a video recording device is that the actual camera “hole” (Iris) is visible when looking through a specialized infrared emitting “lens”.
 Most video recorders are, however, also fitted with a microphone and carrying the same radio/Wifi/GSM or Bluetooth emission methods as mentioned above.

-From experience, locations in which eavesdropping equipment is placed can be very unexpected, in other words, the perpetrator may have had enough time to plant the device in a very creative and discreet location.
+From experience, locations in which eavesdropping equipment is placed can be unexpected, in other words, the perpetrator may have had enough time to plant the device in a very creative and discreet location.
 This is the reason that there are multiple factors that contribute to a successful bug sweep (Identifying all threats):

 1) Reliable, professional equipment.